kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 ---

 # Introduction to ClojureScript
 In this article we will be discussing ClojureScript a compile-to-javascript language.
+We'll be looking at the benefits of working with ClojureScript and how you can quickly get setup to use NPM and your favorite familiar Node.js libraries.

 ## Why ClojureScript?
-There are many articles on line explaining the benefits of ClojureScript
+There are many articles online explaining the benefits of ClojureScript.
+Some aggregated high level points are:

+* Simplicity
+    Specifically regarding syntax.
+ClojureScript is a Lisp based language.
+Lisp languages have minimal syntax.
+So minimal in fact we will be able to cover the syntax in this article.

 * Safety
     This means less bugs!
 ClojureScript, and other functional programming languages have many properties that help reduce and mitigate common bugs.